 This diet does not have to be complicated in order to achieve results.
 The macronutrient ratio does not need to be completely precise.
 It is a diet where you simply eat more protein and fat, and less carbs.
 A good example is following a diet that is akin to a Paleo diet, since every meal has protein, veggies and healthy fats in it, like olive oil or avocado.

-Following the endomorph weight loss diet will help endomorphs to:
+Following this endomorph weight loss diet will help endomorphs to:

 - Lose the excess fat.